While glass containers and vessels have been made for more than 2,000...

 Live Like a Local Tip of the Day: Be sure to get a snapshot on the indoor swing and post it on your socials.
 When you know, you know.

 Next, we are going to Campus No. 805 to blow off some steam.
 At this entertainment venue, you can grab some dinner at a wide selection of unique restaurants, take in a pint (or two) at several local breweries, and frequently catch a surprise show in one of the many spots for live entertainment.
-Pop in for some axe throwing, a ballroom dance class, or- my personal favorite- slip into Ronnie Raygun’s for unlimited fun with a variety of pinball machines.
-There are hidden treasures around every corner (including a secret entrance into the Speakeasy), so feel free to get lost!
+Pop in for some axe throwing, a ballroom dance class, or- my personal favorite- slip into Ronnie Rayguns for unlimited fun with a variety of pinball machines.
+There are hidden treasures around every corner (including a secret entrance behind some old lockers into the Speakeasy), so feel free to get lost!
+Oh, we should probably mention Campus No. 805 includes an old middle school turned entertainment playhouse.
+You can even pass through the old gym and see all of Straight to Ale's brewing equipment in action.

 Start your day off with a yoga class or massage at Mill Kat Healing Arts.
-After getting your mind, body, and spirit ready for the day, don’t waste any time getting to historic downtown.
+After getting your mind, body, and spirit ready for the day, don’t waste any time getting to the historic downtown.
 No matter your interests, there’s something downtown to tickle your fancy.
 With much of the original architecture standing, historic markers, and the availability of guided tours of all kinds, a history buff can lose an entire day and never see it all.
-Take a stroll through the shops of Clinton Row and be sure to stop at In Bloom to see what unique keepsakes they have on display.
-They are guaranteed to have the perfect memento of your trip.
+Take a stroll through the shops of Clinton Row and be sure to take a stroll in Big Spring International Park.

-Head across the street for dinner at Melt to end your visit to downtown.
+Head across the street for dinner at Melt to end your visit downtown.

 The people of Huntsville are wonderful and welcoming and will make you feel right at home.
 There’s a great deal of visibility for the LGBTQIA+ community and with so many things to see and do, what are you waiting for?